MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-MarkdownHelp.md

 ### -WithModulePage

 Indicates that this cmdlet creates a module page in the output folder.
 This file has the name that the **ModuleName** parameter specifies.
-If you did not specify that parameter, the cmdlet supplies the default name MamlModule.
-You can overwrite this setting by using **ModulePagePath** which allows you to define different path for module page
+If you didn't specify that parameter, the cmdlet supplies the default name MamlModule.
+You can overwrite this setting using **ModulePagePath** which allows you to define different path for module page

 ```yaml